 [Maturing]

 A mixture distribution combines multiple component distributions with specified weights.
-The resulting distribution can model complex, multimodal data by representing it as a weighted sum of simpler distributions.
+Two types of mixture are supported:

 Arguments